 Editor’s note: Face coverings (ages 5 and up) are required at all indoor and outdoor public spaces statewide, regardless of vaccination status.
 Learn more here.
 It’s also wildfire season — plan ahead and do your part to prevent wildfires.

-Nestled in the picturesque Willamette Valley between the Cascade Mountains and the Oregon Coast Range, Ponzi Vineyards celebrates 50 years of trendsetting winemaking this summer — a feat accomplished by only a handful of Oregon wine pioneers.
+Nestled in the picturesque Willamette Valley between the Cascade Mountains and the Oregon Coast Range, Ponzi Vineyards celebrates 51 years of trendsetting winemaking this in 2021 — a feat accomplished by only a handful of Oregon wine pioneers.
 With a focus on sustainability — including a remarkable tiered, gravity-powered facility — and a commitment to terroir-driven winemaking, the venerable second-generation winery has proven itself an indelible member of Oregon’s wine scene.

-Here is Ponzi’s story, and how to escape for a wine-country visit when it’s safe to travel.
+Here is Ponzi’s story, and how to escape for a wine-country visit any time of year.